Canadian Union of Public Employees (CUPE) updates

 The ongoing bargaining with CUPE in this sector is for agreements that have expired in 2023.
 It's important to note that the agreements would expire in 2027.
 Once accepted, negotiations on the next agreement could begin as early as summer 2027.

-The wages below align with those paid to employees doing similar work in hospitals (NSH and IWK), home care and other parts of the healthcare system who have already accepted offers.
+The wages above align with those paid to employees doing similar work in hospitals (NSH and IWK), home care and other parts of the healthcare system who have already accepted offers.
 Long-term care employees represented by CUPE are still being paid at 2023 wage rates, while others with settled agreements are being paid at more recent levels.

 The wage levels shown are consistent with agreements already accepted across the sector and reflect efforts to bring pay for similar jobs closer together.